pitchplay/blog-content/_posts/2016-05-26-music-the-feel-good-drug.md

 Music is an exercise for your whole brain.
 The brain gathers and stores information on every piece of music you hear.
 This information is stored on [musical memory templates](http://phenomena.nationalgeographic.com/2013/04/11/why-does-music-feel-so-good/).
 As soon as you hear music, your brain works to find connections to music you have heard in the past.
 Recognizable patterns, themes, and your emotional response to a piece of music are all stored on the memory templates.

-When you hear a new song, your brain tries to find similarities between the new song and other songs you know.
+When you hear a new song, your brain tries to find similarities to other songs you know.
 Searching through its storage of past songs, the brain looks for similar melodic patterns or rhythms.
 If a similarity is found, the new song is compared to it.
-You will be able to better __predict patterns__ and __anticipate__ where the new song is going through these comparisons.
+You will be able to better __predict patterns__ and __anticipate__ where the music through these comparisons.

 Additionally, our emotional response to new songs is determined by our musical memory templates.
 If a new song shares similarities to one you had an __emotional connection__ with in the past, you will feel a similar emotional connection to the new song.